Popatlal Secondary School

 Popatlal Secondary School (PSS) was a co-educational, private, secondary school in the north-eastern Tanzanian city of Tanga.
 It was one of the oldest schools in the city.

 History

 The school was established in 1968 and formally opened by President Julius Nyerere, the country's first president.

 It was named in the memory of Mr Popatlal Bhanji Laxman, the founder's eldest son, who died in a car accident.
 Mr. Kulwant Babu Chaudry has been the longest-serving headmaster (1968–2004).

+It runs under the auspices of the Tanga Education Society, formerly known as Tanga Secondary Education Society.

+The POPATLAL chain of schools falls under the sole ownership of the Registered Trustees of the Tanga Education Society herein after referred to as "The Society."
+These are a set of built in succession, starting with the secondary school and followed a nursery school (Kindergarten) and Primary School.

 School life

 Curriculum

 It offers both secondary (O Level) and post-secondary (A Level) education.
-It runs under the auspices of the Tanga Secondary Education Society.
+Also available are Kindergarten and Primary Schools.